matter-labs/era-compiler-solidity/docs/src/guides/01-sanitizers.md

 ## Build steps

 The general steps to have a sanitizer enabled build include:
-1. Build LLVM ("backend") with the required sanitizer enabled.
+1. Build the LLVM framework with the required sanitizer enabled.
-2. Build ZKsync solidity Rust code ("frontend") with the LLVM build from the previous step.
+2. Build `zksolc` with the LLVM build from the previous step.

 Please, follow the common [installation instructions](../01-installation.md#building-from-source) until the `zksync-llvm build` step.